censoredplanet/censoredplanet/docs/hyperquackv2.rst

         match, that is potentially evidence of censorship.
 Set to :code:`true` if the response given by the vantage point matches the known template, and :code:`false` otherwise.
-    * :code:`response` : HTTP Response
+    * :code:`response` : JSON Object
         If the response given by the vantage point does not match the template, HyperquackV2 will add this field.
 Describes the response sent by the vantage point, including HTTP headers, the HTTP response code, and the body of the response.
-    * :code:`error` : Error
+    * :code:`error` : String
         If the probe fails with an error, that is potential evidence of censorship.
 If this occurs, this field will be included.
 Describes the encountered error.
-    * :code:`control_keyword` : String
+    * :code:`control_url` : String
-        During a trial, HyperquackV2 will sometimes send probes with non-sensitive keywords if all probes with sensitive keywords show evidence of being censored.
+        During a trial, HyperquackV2 will sometimes send probes with non-sensitive URLs if all probes with sensitive URLs show evidence of being censored.
 If the probe described by this entry in the results array is a control probe, this field will be included.
-Contains the control keyword used in the probe.
+Contains the control URL used in the probe.
     * :code:`start_time` : Timestamp
-        The time when the probe was sent.
+        Th1e time when the probe was sent.
     * :code:`end_time` : Timestamp
         The time when the reponse to the probe finished arriving.

-* :code:`Blocked` : Boolean
+* :code:`snomaly` : Boolean
-    Indicates whether the probes to the vantage point show enough evidence to conclude that the vantage point observes blocking of this keyword.
+    Indicates whether the probes to the vantage point show enough evidence to conclude that the vantage point has observed some sort of anomaly, potentially indicative of blocking.
-* :code:`ControlsFailed` : Boolean
+* :code:`controls_failed` : Boolean
     Set to :code:`true` when all control probes sent to the vantage point fail to match the known template.
 This implies that the mismatching responses are due to an error in the vantage point or the network, not censorship.
-* :code:`StatefulBlock` : Boolean
+* :code:`stateful_block` : Boolean
     Certain methods of censorship will block all communication from a given IP address for a length of time after that IP sends a request containing a censored keyword.
 We call this type of censorship ‘Stateful Blocking’.
 We